 Use whatever help you can.
 For example, if it is a work problem you could ask your union for help, or ask a supervisor or manager to speak to the person or people who treated you unfairly.
 The organisation may also have a grievance procedure that you can follow.

-If it's not possible to sort out the problem yourself, or you try to and it doesn't work, the next step is to make a formal complaint to the Anti-Discrimination Board.
+If it's not possible to sort out the problem yourself, the next step is to make a formal complaint to us.

-Nothing.
-The Board’s complaint handling service is free.
-However, if you employ your own lawyer, you will need to pay for their fees.
+Our complaint handling service is free of charge.
+However, if you employ your own lawyer, you will need to pay their fees.

 You can only lodge a complaint of vilification if you have the characteristic or come from the group that you think has been vilified.
 For example, you can only lodge a homosexual vilification complaint if you are gay or lesbian.

 Yes.
-The person or people you are complaining about – called the respondent(s) – will have to know about your complaint and who you are.
-The Board can only help to resolve complaints if we get both sides of the story, and this means all the people involved must know what has been said about them.
+The person or people you are complaining about (called the respondent) will have to know about your complaint and who you are.
+We can only help to resolve complaints if we get both sides of the story, and this means all the people involved must know what has been said about them.

-If you are punished, harassed or treated unfairly because you complained to the Anti-Discrimination Board, this is called victimisation.
+If you are punished, harassed or treated unfairly because you complained to us, this is called victimisation.

-The law says that you must not be victimised if you have made a complaint of discrimination, harassment or vilification covered under the Anti-Discrimination Act, or you intend to make one or have helped someone else make one.
+The law says that you must not be victimised if you have made a complaint of discrimination, harassment or vilification, or you intend to make a complaint or have helped someone else make a complaint.
 This includes people who have agreed to be witnesses for your complaint.